oliwveanda/dscp/README.md

 - Develop models for forecasting PM2.5 levels using historical weather data.
 - Expose trained model through a FastAPI REST endpoint.
+- Enhanced the model by including a second version that considers geographic location (`location_code`) for more granular predictions.

 ## Data Description